On the hunt for a home in Fayetteville? These houses are on the market - NewsBreak

 On the hunt for a home in Fayetteville?
 These houses are on the market

-(Fayetteville, NC) New construction?
-An art-deco masterpiece?
-These listings in Fayetteville will give you a sense of what you can find on the market today.
+(Fayetteville, NC) There aren’t many better ways to get a sense for what you might love in a home in Fayetteville than checking out what’s on the market now.
 Whether you’re looking for a modest two-bedroom or something more spacious, there are options here to suit a range of buyers.

-2 bed 2 bath Townhome located in Fayetteville NC.
-Tenant occupied, 24 hour notice to show.
+Handy Man Special!
+3 bed 1 bath brick home located in Fayetteville NC.
 Square footage is an estimate and if important please measure.
 All other information to be verified by buyer.

 For open house information, contact Daniel Broach, RE/MAX PROFESSIONALS at 843-474-0260